MileHacker Logo

 • If your nationality requires a visa, apply at a Japanese embassy or consulate in your home country well in advance.

-• Requirements vary by nationality, usually including a completed application form, passport, photos, proof of funds, and an itinerary.
+• Requirements vary by nationality, usually including a completed application form, passport, photos, proof of sufficient funds, and an itinerary.

 • No specific entrance cost for tourists, beyond any visa application fees.